treeverse/lakeFS/SECURITY.md

 releases.
 Prior to the release of a 1.0.0 version only the latest released version will receive all security updates.

-Feel free to contact us at ... if you need security updates for an earlier version.
+Please contact us at https://lakefs.io/contact-us/ if you need security updates for an earlier version.

 | Version | Supported          |
 | ------- | ------------------ |